Universal Efimov spectra and fermionic doublets in highly mass-imbalanced cold-atom mixtures with van der Waals and dipole interactions: Results

 \subsection{Universality of the Efimov spectrum and $\kappa_*a_- $}

 We have tested the universality of the Efimov spectrum by comparing the results obtained with different short-range parameters $R_{\rm{min}}$.
 While variations in $R_{\rm{min}}$ can generally shift the binding energies of the Efimov states, it can be interpreted as a modification of the three-body parameter.
 Furthermore, as long as the value of the quantum defect $K^c$ in \equref{QDT_uKc_definition} remains fixed, the Efimov states are expected to exhibit quantitatively similar behavior, hence universal.
-As demonstrated in Ref~\cite{OiEndo2024} at the unitary limit $1/a^{(\mathrm{HL})}=0$ , we have also confirmed that this universality with respect to a change in $R_{\rm{min}}$ holds true for a variable $a^{(\mathrm{HL})}$ in the range $0.25<R_{\rm{min}}/r_{\mathrm{vdw}} <0.40$ we examined, with smaller $R_{\rm{min}}$ showing better universality.
+As demonstrated in Ref~\cite{OiEndo2024} at the unitary limit $1/a^{(\mathrm{HL})}=0$, we have also confirmed that this universality with respect to a change in $R_{\rm{min}}$ holds true for a variable $a^{(\mathrm{HL})}$ in the range $0.25<R_{\rm{min}}/r_{\mathrm{vdw}} <0.40$ we examined, with smaller $R_{\rm{min}}$ showing smaller variance of spectrum originating from difference of $R_{\mathrm{min}}$, hence better universality.

 We have also tested the universal relation between the two commonly used three-body parameters: $\kappa_* = \sqrt{M|E|}$, the binding wave number at the unitary limit $1/a^{(\rm{HL})}=0$, and the negative heavy-light scattering length $a_-$ at which the Efimov state dissociates into three atoms.
 Figure~\ref{fig:Kc_kappaaMinus} shows the dependence of $\kappa_* a_-$ on $R_{\rm{min}}$, reexpressed in terms of the quantum defect parameter $K^c$ using \equref{KcRminrelation2}.
 In the zero-range low-energy limit of the Efimov theory, these quantities are connected by the universal relation $\kappa_*a_-=\mathrm{const}$, which is denoted by the black-dotted lines in \figref{Kc_kappaaMinus}; $\kappa_*a_- =-4.34$ for bosonic $^{166}$Er-$^6$Li, and $\kappa_*a_- =-7.81$ for fermionic $^{167}$Er-$^6$Li.
 We have found that the universal relation holds remarkably well for a highly excited state (red open square) for the full range of $K^c$, except for $K^c \simeq 1$ ($K^c \simeq -3$) where an avoided crossing with a higher angular momentum state $L=2$ ($L=3$) breaks the universality for bosons (fermions), respectively (see \figref{aHL_Energy}(b)(d)).
 In contrast, more deeply bound states show increasing deviation from universality.
 The first excited state (green triangle) marginally shows the universality with $\sim 10 \%$ accuracy, while the ground Efimov state (blue circle) exhibits substantial deviation.
 Since cold-atom experiments typically observe Efimov states in the ground or first excited states, which have relatively large binding energies, \figref{Kc_kappaaMinus} suggests that the zero-range universal relation $\kappa_*a_-=\mathrm{const}$ cannot be reliably used to extract $a_-$ from $\kappa_*$ as was done in Ref.~\cite{OiEndo2024}.
 Instead, accurate quantitative predictions of $a_-$ require three-body calculations with variable $a^{(\rm{HL})}$, as performed in this work, with concrete results presented in \secref{prediction} for several relevant cold-atom isotopes.